Edward Cecil Guinness (born Saint Anne’s, Clontarf, Dublin in 1847 – died Grosvenor Place, London in 1927).

 Titles Explained: –

 K.P. – The Most Illustrious Order of Saint Patrick is a dormant British order of chivalry associated with Ireland.
 The Order was created in 1783 by George III at the request of the then Lord Lieutenant of Ireland, The 3rd Earl Temple.
-The regular creation of knights of Saint Patrick lasted until 1922.
+The regular creation of the Knights of Saint Patrick lasted until 1922.

 G.C.O.V. – The Royal Victorian Order is a dynastic order of knighthood established in 1896 by Queen Victoria.
 It recognises distinguished personal service to the monarch of the Commonwealth realms, members of the monarch’s family, or to any viceroy or senior representative of the monarch.
 The present monarch, Queen Elizabeth II, is the Sovereign of the order, its motto is Victoria, and its official day is 20 June.
 The order’s chapel is the Savoy Chapel in London.

-F.R.S. – Fellowship of the Royal Society is an award granted to individuals that the Royal Society judges to have made a “substantial contribution to the improvement of natural knowledge, including mathematics, engineering science and medical science”.
+F.R.S. – Fellowship of the Royal Society is an award granted to individuals that the Royal Society judges to have made a “substantial contribution to the improvement of natural knowledge, including mathematics, engineering science, and medical science”.

 L.L.D. – ‘Doctor of Laws’ Trinity College, Dublin (Hon.
 LLD 1891).